mnafees/wlp4-llvm/README.md

 # WLP4-LLVM - LLVM frontend for WLP4

 WLP4 (pronounced "Wool P Four") stands for Waterloo Language Plus Pointers Plus Procedures.
-It is the language that is taught in the [introductory compiler course at the University of Waterloo](https://www.student.cs.uwaterloo.ca/~cs241).
+It is the language that is taught in the ["Foundations of Sequential Programs" course](https://www.student.cs.uwaterloo.ca/~cs241) at the University of Waterloo.

 This project is based on the language specification available at https://www.student.cs.uwaterloo.ca/~cs241/wlp4/WLP4.html